 Our cast iron skillets are super versatile, we use them for everything.
 The best part about making this dip in a skillet is that you warm it up later either on the stovetop, a grill, in the oven, or even over the fire if you want to reheat it!

 If you don't have a Lodge Cast Iron Skillet, we recommend getting one.
 They are super affordable, durable, and easy to love.
 They take a little love and care, but if you treat them well, they will literally last forever.
 They get better with age!
 Plus, once you learn about cast iron care, you'll find it's easy to take care of too!

 The ingredients for this dip are naturally low in carbs, so it's pretty easy to eat on the keto diet!
 For ingredients that come with "hidden" carbs like garlic and onion, we just don't add a ton of each ingredient.
 Spread out over multiple servings, the added garlic and onion add a ton of flavor, and each generous serving size is only 4 net carbs.

 Shop This Recipe!

-Want to get supplies for this Keto Spinach Artichoke Dip recipe or shop our keto kitchen or pantry?
-We've linked our favorites above and right here in our Amazon Store!
+Need supplies for this recipe?
+We've linked our favorites right here in our Amazon Store!
 A Full Living is a participant in the Amazon Services LLC Associate program, an affiliate advertising program designed to promote a means for sites to earn advertising fees by linking products to amazon.com.
 We only share products we use and love.
 It doesn't cost you anything extra to shop using our links, but we earn a small commission that helps us keep this site going!

 Thanks for stopping by!
 Be sure to subscribe to our email newsletter so you're the first to know about new recipes we post on our blog.